magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_tutorial_modelling_magnets.md

 :::
 ::::

 **1st quadrant**: Initially we have $J=0$ and $H=0$.
-The magnetic material is not magnetized and no external H-field is applied.
+The magnetic material is not magnetized, and no external H-field is applied.
 When increasing the H-field, the material polarization will follow the "virgin curve" and will increase until it reaches its maximum possible value, the saturation polarization $J_S$.
 Higher values of $H$ will not affect $J$, while $B$ will keep increasing linearly.
 Now we are on the "major loop" - we will never return to the virgin curve.
 After reaching a large H-value we slowly turn the H-field off.
 As it drops to zero the material will retain its strong polarization at saturation level while the resulting $B$ decreases.
 At $H = 0$ the B-field then approaches the "remanence field" $B_r$, and its only contribution is $J_S$.

 **2nd quadrant**: Now the H-field becomes negative.
 Its amplitude increases but it is oriented opposite to the initial direction.
-Therefore it is also opposite to the magnetic polarization.
+Therefore, it is also opposite to the magnetic polarization.
 In the 2nd quadrant we are now trying to actively demagnetize the material.
 This part of the hysteresis loop is often referred to as the "demagnetization curve".
 With increasing negative H, the B-field continues to become smaller until it reaches zero at the "coercive field" $H_c$.
 At this point the net B-field inside the volume is zero, however, the material is still magnetized!
 In the example loop above, the polarization at $H_c$ is still at the $J_S$ level.
 By increasing the H-field further, a point will be reached where the material will start to demagnetize.
 This can be seen by the non-linear drop of $J$.
 The point where $J$ reaches zero is called the "intrinsic coercive field" $H_{ci}$.
 At this point the net polarization in the observed volume is zero.
 The material is demagnetized.
 The intrinsic coercive field is a measure of how well a magnetized material can resist a demagnetizing field.
-Having large values of $H_{ci}$ is a property of "hard magnets", as they are able to keep their magnetization $J$ even for strong external fields in the opposite direction.
+Having large values of $H_{ci}$ is a property of "hard magnets", as they can keep their magnetization $J$ even for strong external fields in the opposite direction.

 **3rd and 4th quadrants**: Moving to the third quadrant the behavior is now mirrored.
 As $H$ increases past $H_{ci}$, polarization quickly aligns with the external field and the material becomes saturated $J=-J_S$.
 By turning the field around again, we move through the fourth quadrant to complete the hysteresis loop.